 Becoming a Family Nurse Practitioner:

-An overview of the steps you need to take to become an FNP
+An overview of the steps you need to take to become an NP

-Samuel Merritt University is working to make its Master of Science in Nursing (MSN) Family Nurse Practitioner (FNP) degree program available online across the United States.
+Samuel Merritt University is working to make its Master of Science in Nursing Family Nurse Practitioner (MSN FNP) degree program available online across the United States, (plus two required on-campus intensives at the Sacramento campus).
 This process involves liaising with state boards of nursing, education regulators, and other interested parties.
 Each state has different requirements for nursing licensure and certification, but in general, the process involves:

-- Successfully earning your Master of Science in Nursing from a regionally accredited institution, like SMU, in a program approved by either the CCNE (Commission on Collegiate Nursing Education) or the NLNAC (National League for Nursing Accrediting Commission).
+- Successfully earning your Master of Science in Nursing from a regionally accredited institution, like Samuel Merritt University, in a program approved by either the CCNE (Commission on Collegiate Nursing Education) or the NLNAC (National League for Nursing Accrediting Commission).

 - Taking and passing the examination provided by the American Nurses Credentialing Center (ANCC) to attain the Family Nurse Practitioner – Board Certified credential.